-List of people with a background in arts and entertainment who were also associated with freemasonry at some point of time in their life is quite impressive as Ludwig van Beethoven, Will Rogers, Leopold Mozart, Leonardo da Vinci, Irving Berlin, Clarke Gable, William Shakespeare, Walt Disney, Douglas Fairbanks along with numerous other personalities were freemasons.
+List of people with a background in arts and entertainment who were also associated with Freemasonry at some point of time in their life is quite impressive as Ludwig van Beethoven, Will Rogers, Leopold Mozart, Leonardo da Vinci, Irving Berlin, Clarke Gable, William Shakespeare, Walt Disney, Douglas Fairbanks along with numerous other personalities were all Freemasons.

 Freemasonry has adopted the label of “progressive science” to separate itself from cults or religions.

-Perhaps no fraternity other than freemasonry can claim to have influenced mankind in such a remarkable way as freemasons have been at the forefront of modernity in politics, business, industrial revolution, art, music, entertainment, literature, philosophy.
+Perhaps no fraternity other than Freemasonry can claim to have influenced mankind in such a remarkable way as Freemasons have been at the forefront of modernity in politics, business, the industrial revolution, art, music, entertainment, literature, philosophy.